Recommended Immunizations for Babies

-- The flu vaccine.
-The CDC recommends children age 6 months and older receive an annual flu vaccination.
-Children receiving the vaccine for the first time are administered a two-dose series, with each shot separated by one month.
+- Influenza (The CDC recommends an annual flu vaccination for children age 6 months and older.
+When children receive the vaccine for the first time, they are administered in two doses, with each shot separated by one month.)

-*Note: The CDC only requires three doses of the Hepatitis B immunization, which are typically administered during the first year of a baby’s life.
-Many pediatricians, however, administer four doses when including the Hepatitis B shot as a part of a routine combination vaccine.
+*Note: The CDC requires three doses of hepatitis B immunization, which are typically administered during the first year of a baby’s life.
+Many pediatricians, however, administer four doses by including the hepatitis B shot as a part of a routine combination vaccine.

 Vaccines at 12 months